EIDiamond/invest-bot/README.md

 ## Project Status
 The project status is an example of trading bot and isn't ready for any production using.
+The provided trade strategy is just an example and have negative profit by the end.

 ## Description